ba-st-dependencies/Teapot/README.md

 # Teapot

-A fork of JSON Web Token to be used as a dependency in [ba-st](https://githu.com/ba-st) for GS/64 & Pharo.
+A fork of Teapot to be used as a dependency in [ba-st](https://githu.com/ba-st) for GS/64 & Pharo.

 The `upstream` branch is supposed to track the changes in the `master` branch of [zeroflag/Teapot](https://github.com/zeroflag/Teapot)